iyeme-dev/iyeme-dev/README.md

 ## 🎉 Fun Fact

-I used to be a medical radiographer, so I’ve gone from scanning brains to debugging code — either way, I’m still looking for what’s broken!
+I used to be a medical radiographer, so I’ve gone from scanning bones to debugging code — either way, I’m still looking for what’s broken!

 ---